After reading Za Za Scents children’s books….

 Food suggestions:

-• Salty: Potato chips, pretzels, salted popcorn
+• Salty: Chips, pretzels, popcorn

-• Sour: Lemon, lime, salt and vinegar chips
+• Sour: Lemon, lime, vinegar chips

-• Sweet: Milk chocolate chips, marshmallows, maple syrup
+• Sweet: Chocolate chips, marshmallows, syrup

-• Spicy: Salsa, gumdrops, mint candy (if old enough to have hard candy)
+• Spicy: Salsa, gumdrops, mint candy

 • Bitter: Baking chocolate, grapefruit, ginger